Mould and Condensation - Advice

 Out of hours emergencies

 For out of hours emergency repairs, call 01277 312500 and select option 2, which will take you through to Axis.
-It is very costly to send out a trade operative out of hours.
 It's very costly to send out a trade operative out of hours so it's important you only request a call out for genuine emergencies.

 We define a genuine emergency as danger to life or where there is a serious risk of considerable damage to the property, such as: